KnowageLabs/Knowage-Server/README.md

 KNOWAGE is available on two versions:

--   the community edition, with the whole set of analytical capabilities, it is part of the software stack managed by [OW2](https://www.ow2.org/) as SpagoBI was;
+-   the community edition (CE), with the whole set of analytical capabilities, it is part of the software stack managed by [OW2](https://www.ow2.org/) as SpagoBI was;
--   the enterprise edition, provided and guaranteed directly from Engineering Group - the leading Italian software and services company - with a commercial offering and some facilities for the administrator.
+-   the enterprise edition (EE), provided and guaranteed directly from Engineering Group - the leading Italian software and services company - with a commercial offering and some facilities for the administrator.